nmake/network_mock/README.md

 Issue the command in the format `#hostname=xxxx` or `!hostname=xxxx`, where xxx is the name of the device for which `show` command output will be retrieved.

-By using the comment character specific to the network device os, switching between network_mock and the real devices can be dome with playbook modifications.
+By using the comment character specific to the network device os, switching between network_mock and the real devices can be done without playbook modifications.

 ```
 platform_comment: